By David Olivier1

 I will begin by explaining my personal views before returning to the connection between this issue and animal liberation.

-I chose plants as an example to more clearly illustrate the difference between considering life itself (growth and reproduction as unconscious phenomena) inviolable, and considering sentient life inviolable – in other words, believing that we should safeguard the interests of beings that have interests to be safeguarded.
+I chose plants as an example to more clearly illustrate the difference between respecting life itself (growth and reproduction as unconscious phenomena), and respecting sentient life – in other words, believing that we should safeguard the interests of beings that have interests to be safeguarded.

 Someone could of course reply that it’s a future sentient being and that its potential life should be considered inviolable.
 Or they might ask me how I would have liked it if my mother had aborted me.